tom.tugendhat.mp@parliament.uk - 01732 441563

 The consultation for land in Sevenoaks District Council area started on Thursday 23 October 2025 and runs until Thursday 11 December 2025.

-You can see the Draft Local Plan in full HERE.
+You can view the Draft Local Plan HERE.

 You can see the map of sites HERE.